vidixha/small-vlm-doc-eval/report.md

 The LoRA fine-tune also mostly closed the CoT penalty seen in Section 7.2: the baseline model lost 8.2 ANLS points going from direct to CoT prompting, while the LoRA model loses only 0.77.

-This is a proof of concept, not a leaderboard claim: training data comes from the public VAL split (the official train split requires separate registration), and the run is a single seed.
+This is a proof of concept.
 It shows that a small amount of parameter-efficient fine-tuning on in-domain data closes part of the infographic-reasoning gap and generalizes to real degraded documents, without regressing DocVQA.

 ## 9. Code to reproduce results